robric/wiki-contrail-controller/QoS.md

 bandwidth: Total bandwidth used by logical queues.
 default: When set to True defines the default hardware queue for Qos, one of the queue must be defined default. scheduling and bandwidth properties for each hardware queue is not supported .

+##Generated contrail-vrouter-agent.conf
+The above parameters are updated in /etc/contrail/contrail-vrouter-agent.conf on host4 as follows:

+[QOS]
+# Default logical nic queue
+logical_queue= [7]

+[QUEUE-1]
+# Logical nic queues for qos config
+logical_queue= ['1', '6-10', '12-15']

+# Nic queue scheduling algorithm used
+scheduling= rr

+# Percentage of the total bandwidth used by queue
+bandwidth= 10

+[QUEUE-2]
+# Logical nic queues for qos config
+logical_queue= [2-5]

+# Nic queue scheduling algorithm used
+scheduling=strict

+# Percentage of the total bandwidth used by queue
+bandwidth= 15

 # Caveats
 Queuing and scheduling will not be supported in 3.1